The Noether-Lefschetz locus of surfaces in $\mathbb{P}^3$ formed by determinantal surfaces: Quartic surfaces

 The second step is to compute the multiplicities $\mu(31,16|16,0),\mu(31,16|4,2),\mu(31,16|1,1)$ and $\mu(31,16|1,3)$.
 We work out the first one.
 We need to consider a lattice $\mathbb{L}_{31,16}$, generated by classes $C,H$, and compute the number of classes $D=aH+bC$ such that

-That is, such that $D$ and $H$ span a sub lattice of rank 2 with the given invariants.
+That is, such that $D$ and $H$ span a sublattice of rank 2 with the given invariants.
 In this case, one solution is $D=C$.
 There is a second solution, namely $D=8H-C$.
 Therefore, $\mu(31,16|16,0)=2$.
 Similarly, one computes the other multiplicities:

 which allows us to write the relation

 Since we are interested in $P_{16,0}$, we are left to repeat this process for the other divisors $P_{4,2}, P_{1,1}$ and $P_{1,3}$ occurring in the expression above.
 Doing this we obtain similar expressions